nicksettoon/LogFileAnalyzer_4740/README.md

 hadoop must be installed and configured and access_log.gz must be in same directory as the Makefile and command.sh script.

+1. extract LogFileAnalyzer.zip file
+2. enter the unziped directory
+3. run the desired make target

+MAKE TARGETS:

-print the make targets for this project
+print the make targets for this project:

 $ make

-runs the job
+run the MapReduce job:

 $ make lastrequest

-prints the last run's results
+print the last job's results:

 $ make results